-MASS: 100 to 1,000 solar masses RADIUS: 4 to 14 solar radii LUMINOSITY: 1 million to 30 million solar units SURFACE TEMPERATURE: 100,000 to 110,000 kelvins LIFETIME: 3 million years
+MASS: 100 to 1,000 solar masses

+RADIUS: 4 to 14 solar radii

-We call this event the cosmic renaissance.
-Although astronomers cannot yet estimate how much of the gas in the universe condensed into the first stars, even a fraction as small as one part in 100,000 could have been enough for these stars to ionize much of the remaining gas.
+LUMINOSITY: 1 million to 30 million solar units SURFACE TEMPERATURE: 100,000 to 110,000 kelvins estimate how much of the gas in the universe condensed into the first stars, even as little as one part in 100,000 could have been enough for these stars to ionize much of the remaining gas.
 Once the first stars started shining, a growing bubble of ionized gas would have formed around each one.
-As more and more stars formed over hundreds of millions of years, the bubbles of ionized gas would have eventually merged, and the intergalactic gas would have become completely ionized.
+As more and more stars formed over hundreds of millions of years, the bubbles of ionized gas would have merged, and the intergalactic gas would have become completely ionized.